royhobbstn/s3-db/README.md

 # s3-db
-Testing S3 as a read-only database with potentially hundreds of simultaneous queries.
+Testing S3 as a cost-efficient key-value database.

-Requires Node 8 or higher (async await)

-Use a big machine!  (try something with 8 cores and 32GB RAM)
+Uses nodeJS cluster module for multiple threads.
+Use the biggest machine possible for fastest load times.

 ```